Select your language

 Universität Regensburg

-Katholische Theologie Prof. Dr. Merkt
+Katholische Theologie Prof. Dr. Andreas Merkt

-Substitute: Prof. Dr. Demel
+Substitute: Prof. Dr. Ute Leimgruber

-Rechtswissenschaften Prof. Dr. Müller
+Rechtswissenschaften Prof. Dr. Henning Müller

-Substitute: Prof. Dr. Walter
+Substitute: Prof. Dr. Tonio Walter

-Wirtschaftswissenschaften Prof. Dr. Kindermann
+Wirtschaftswissenschaften Prof. Dr. Fabian Kindermann

-Substitute: Prof. Dr. Röder
+Substitute: Prof. Dr. Klaus Röder

 Form 5 and the study certificates must be submitted to the Examination Office beforehand.

-Fakultät für Philosophie, Kunst-, Geschichts- und Gesellschaftswissenschaften Prof. Dr. Fricke (Dean)
+Fakultät für Philosophie, Kunst-, Geschichts- und Gesellschaftswissenschaften

-Substitute: Prof. Dr. Walter-Rogg (Vice Dean)
+Substitute: Prof. Dr. Eva Helene Odzuck (Vice Dean)

 Form 5 and the study certificates must be submitted to the respective institutes.